cs-clarence/git-primer/README.md

 For those of you who are new to Git, or version control systems in general, this repository contains a primer on how to use Git, the most popular version control system.

 The steps shown in this primer are done through the command line/terminal.
-It assumes that you know these commands work: `ls`, `cd`, `pwd`, `rm`, and `mkdir`.
-These commands are readily available on Linux, and MacOS.
+It assumes that you know how these commands work: `ls`, `cd`, `pwd`, `rm`, and `mkdir`.
+They are available on Linux, and MacOS.

 > If you you are not familiar with these commands, [read this](./pre-requisites/basic-terminal-commands.md) first.

-On Windows, on the other hand, you have similarly named commands which, for the most part, is similar enough to those on Linux and MacOS systems.
-You can use them as long as the command doesn't need a flag because they are different to those found on the other two systems:
+On Windows, you have similarly-named commands which, for the most part, is similar enough to those on Linux and MacOS systems.
+You can use them as long you don't pass them flags because they are different to those found on the other two systems:

 > For example, to list all the files inside a directory, including hidden ones, you can run the following command on Linux and MacOS systems:
 >